-Course title: NSG 531 Leadership in Nursing Time allotment: 3 credit hours
+Course title: NSG 531 Leadership in Nursing

 - Course description: Establishes the foundation for competency-based nursing administration.
-This course examines past, current, and future issues and relevant research that impacts health organizations and the role of the nurse administrator in diverse settings. - Course title: NSG 533 Program Planning and Outcomes Evaluation
+This course examines past, current, and future issues and relevant research that impacts health organizations and the role of the nurse administrator in diverse settings. - Prerequisites: Admission to the graduate program

+Course title: NSG 533 Program Planning and Outcomes Evaluation

 Course description: Examines the processes of program development, planning, implementation and evaluation in health.
 Students will critically analyze and apply research and other current evidence for study design, methodological issues, and evaluation of program outcomes.

-Course title: NSG 535 Financial Issues for Nurse Leaders Time allotment: 3 credit hours
+Course title: NSG 535 Financial Issues for Nurse Leaders